dell/omnia/docs/Security/ENABLE_SECURITY_MANAGEMENT_STATION.md

 Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables.
 These protocols include: telnet,lpd,bluetooth,rlogin and rexec.
 Features that cannot be disabled include: ftp,smbd,nmbd,automount and portmap.

+## Configuring Email Alerts for Authentication Failures

+If the `alert_email_address` variable in `security_config.yml` is populated with a single, valid email ID, all authentication failures will trigger an email notification.
+A cron job is set up to verify failures and send emails every hour.

+>> __Note:__ The `alert_email_address` variable is __optional__.
+If it is not populated, authentication failure email alerts will be disabled.

 ## Log Aggregation via Grafana

 [Loki](https://grafana.com/docs/loki/latest/fundamentals/overview/) is a datastore used to efficiently hold log data for security purposes.
 Using the `promtail` agent, logs are collated and streamed via a HTTP API.